-According to a survey conducted by the American Hotel & Lodging Association, 94% of hotels reported that they are currently experiencing a staffing shortage, with 49% noting that this shortage is severe.
-Overall, there’s more than 130,000 open hotel positions nationwide.
+According to the American Hotel & Lodging Association, 82% of hotels reported that they are currently experiencing a staffing shortage, with 26% noting that this shortage is severe.
+Overall, there’s more than 100,000 open hotel positions nationwide as of June 2023.

 One of the best ways to boost your pipeline of candidates and fill your open roles with great talent faster is by leveraging your existing employees’ networks through an employee referral program.